firesim/firesim/docs/Golden-Gate/Bridges.rst

    streams.
 We suggest starting with ``HostPortIO[T]`` when defining a Bridge for modeling IO devices, as it is the simplest to reasonable about and can run at FMR = 1.
 For other port types, see Bridge Host Interaces.

-#. **BridgeModule Type** ``WidgetType <: BridgeModule``: The type of the
-   host-land BridgeModule you want Golden Gate to connect in-place of your target-side module.
-   Golden Gate will use its class name to invoke its constructor.

 Abstract Members:
 +++++++++++++++++